 Only employees designated as weather or event essential personnel will receive additional compensation when the university’s operating status is affected by inclement weather.

-Class Cancellation (Weather Related and Other)
+Class Cancellation (Weather Related)

-Faculty members should notify students of class cancellations whether for weather delays, if the university is closed, or for any other reasons.
-Faculty should notify the main department office of any class cancellations not caused by an official university decision.

 Faculty should provide written instructions in all syllabi to inform students of the procedures for learning continuity when a class has been cancelled for any reason.
-For example, a professor could require viewing of videos, additional reading and/or written assignments in place of the class.
+For example, “In the event of a class cancellation, information on how we will cover any missed material will be disseminated via…….”.

 Faculty are expected to ensure that course content is not materially affected by any cancelled classes.
-To ensure compliance with the federal definition of the credit hour (WKU policy 1.4034 that defines how WKU interprets 34 CFR 600.2), instructors are expected to make up missed class time using recorded lectures, assignments, readings, and/or instructional materials.
+To ensure compliance with the federal definition of the credit hour (WKU policy 1.4034 that defines how WKU interprets 34 CFR 600.2), instructors should take appropriate steps to recover any instructional time lost due to the cancellation of the class meeting time.”
 If inclement weather prevents a student from safely attending class, an instructor should provide the opportunity to make up work without penalty.

 Final Examinations